-The HEDC may borrow money and accept advances, loans, grants and any other form of financial assistance from the federal government, the state, the county or other public body, or from any sources, public or private, for the purposes of undertaking and carrying out the projects and intents of this Plan.
+The HEDC may borrow money and accept advances, loans, grants, and any other form of financial assistance from the federal government, the state, the county or other public body, or from any sources, public or private, for the purposes of undertaking and carrying out the projects and intents of this Plan.
 This Plan also authorizes any other financing methods, public or private, allowed to an Urban Renewal Agency under ORS 457.

 The primary anticipated source of funding for carrying out this Plan and its projects, in part or in whole, is Tax Increment Financing as authorized in Section 1c, Article IX of the Oregon Constitution and ORS 457.
-This Plan allows for a division of ad valorem taxes under ORS 457.220 to ORS 457.440.
+This Plan allows for a division of ad valorem taxes under ORS 457.420 to ORS 457.470.
+Other funding sources may be leveraged to assist in completion of Plan projects as allowed by ORS 457.

-Revenues obtained by the HEDC will be used to pay or repay costs, expenses, advancements and indebtedness incurred in planning or undertaking project activities or otherwise exercising any of the powers granted by ORS Chapter 457 in connection with the implementation of this Plan.
+Revenues obtained by the HEDC will be used to pay or repay costs, expenses, advancements, and indebtedness incurred in planning or undertaking project activities or otherwise exercising any of the powers granted by ORS Chapter 457 in connection with the implementation of this Plan.